-- 4. If you select Auto-Detect, the Router will automatically detect the connection type your ISP provides.
+- If you select Auto-Detect, the router will automatically detect the connection type your ISP provides.
 Make sure the cable is securely plugged into the Internet port before detection.
-The appropriate configuration page will be displayed when an active Internet service is successfully detected by the Router. - 1) If the connection type detected is PPPoE, the next screen will appear as shown in Figure 3-7.
+The appropriate configuration page will be displayed when an active Internet service is successfully detected by the router. - a) If the connection type detected is Dynamic IP, the next screen will appear as shown in Figure 3-7.
+Please select "I am using non-cable modem service (do NOT clone MAC address)", and then click Next to continue.

-Figure 3-7 Quick Setup - PPPoE
+Figure 3-7 Quick Setup - Dynamic IP